-MEDICAL ASSISTING (MA)
+Medical Assisting (MA)

-MA 201 - Medical Assisting Techniques I. 4 Credits.
-Introduction to clinical skills performed in medical offices with emphasis on asepsis, health history, physical examinations, and assessment, vital signs, and infection control, common diseases, conditions and selected clinical skills will be emphasized.
+MA 201 - Medical Assisting Techniques I.

+4 Credits.
+Fall only.
+A lecture (3)/lab (1) introduction course to clinical skills performed in medical offices with emphasis on asepsis, infection control, OSHA Standards, health history and physical examinations and assessment, vital signs, and common diseases and condictions.
+Students practice skills needed to work in the clinical area of an ambulatory healthcare setting.